 Too Many Racing Bikes?
-Here’s How to Choose the Right One
+Here’s How to Pick the Right One

-Check out these five key factors to help you pick the best racing bike for your needs.
+Here are five key factors to consider when choosing the best racing bike for your needs.

 Select options and limit the number of products